Month 12, Day 4, Friday 3:45 p.m.

 She was at Liza’s place, in the warded, secret section of her home.
 After relieving herself using Liza’s enchanted chamber pot, Siobhan made her way upstairs.

-Liza was sitting in the area above, sipping dark liquid that gave off a whiff of nostril-burning alcohol mixed with the earthy bitterness of coffee.
+Liza was sitting in the apartment above, among the magical reference books, animal cages, and growing plants, sipping dark liquid that gave off a whiff of nostril-burning alcohol mixed with the earthy bitterness of coffee.
 She was petting a neon-bright bird that sat trilling musically on her lap.
-Her eyes were bloodshot, with dark, puffy circles below, and she’d tied her curly hair back into a low bun to counteract its unwashed frizziness.
+Her eyes were bloodshot, with dark, puffy circles below, and she’d tied her curly hair back into a low bun to partially disguise its unwashed frizziness.
 “You’re awake.”

 “I feel much better,” Siobhan said.
-She had a faint headache, still, but it was nothing compared to the railroad spikes of pain that had been trying to chisel her skull apart, and she could see normally out of both eyes.
+She had a faint headache still, but it was nothing compared to the horseshoe nails of pain that had been trying to chisel her skull apart, and she could see normally out of both eyes.

 Liza grunted around a mouthful of alcohol-laced coffee.
 “You’re lucky there’s no permanent damage.”